If there is a workplace accident

 - The employee fills out a WorkSafeBC Form 6A, which is a description of the event

-- The supervisor fills out a WorkSafeBC Form 7 and performs an incident investigation using the Incident Investigation Report Form (supervisors can request support from Risk & Safety Management in performing investigations)
+- The supervisor fills out a WorkSafeBC Form 7 and performs an incident investigation using the Incident Investigation Form -2020 (supervisors can request support from Risk & Safety Management in performing investigations)

 - The supervisor fills out the form 7 to the best of their ability (note: wage information does not need to be added if it is not known)